Neuroscience in Poker

 Neuroscience in poker

-on the board.
+This is also where poker comes in.
+The game of poker is not just a game played with 52 cards on a board.
 It is a game played between people.
-We are part of the game of poker.
-The game doesn't stop at the cards.
-The game extends beyond the table and into our heads.
-To understand poker, you have to understand how our minds work, how we think, reason, hope and make up our minds.
+We are part of the poker game.
+The game does not end with the cards.
+The game extends beyond the table and continues in our minds.
+To understand poker, you need to understand how our mind works, how we think, reason, what we expect, and how we fail.

 Where is the best place to play poker?